Fortz47/Calline/README.md

 Calline is a web application designed for high-quality video and audio calls, supporting both individual and group chats.
 It features an intuitive interface and robust security measures to ensure a seamless communication experience.
 Future enhancements will include image processing for background customization and filters, as well as AI tools such as auto-transcription, noise cancellation, and emotion detection to further enhance the user experience.

 ## Technologies
-- WebRTC: Real-time communication for video and audio calls.
+- **WebRTC**: Real-time communication for video and audio calls.
-- Node.js: JavaScript runtime for building scalable network applications.
+- **Node.js**: JavaScript runtime for building scalable network applications.
-- Express: Fast, unopinionated, minimalist web framework for Node.js.
+- **Express**: Fast, unopinionated, minimalist web framework for Node.js.
-- Bootstrap: Front-end framework for developing responsive and mobile-first web applications.
+- **Bootstrap**: Front-end framework for developing responsive and mobile-first web applications.
-- Firebase: Backend-as-a-Service providing Firestore for real-time database and authentication.
+- **Firebase**: Backend-as-a-Service providing Firestore for real-time database and authentication.

 ## Features
 - High-quality video and audio calls